 Turing Completeness and Sid Meier's Civilization

 This is a less rigorous version of my paper Turing Completeness and Sid Meier's Civilization, recently published in IEEE's Transactions on Games.
-This version is similar to the one that appeared about a year ago in ArXiV, but far more readable (thank you, reviewers!) and including a proof of undecidability.
+This version is similar to the one that appeared about a year ago in arXiv, but far more readable (thank you, reviewers!) and including a proof of undecidability.
 All the opinions expressed here are my own.
 Angry mail should be directed at me.
 Happy mail too--I'd rather receive that one.

 All products, company names, brand names, trademarks, and images are properties of their respective owners.
 The images are used here under Fair Use for the educational purpose of illustrating mathematical theorems.

 Recently, my paper "Turing Completeness and Sid Meier's Civilization" was published by IEEE's Transactions on Games.
-It's a small contribution that rigorously proves that some installments of Sid Meier's Civilization (Civ from now on) are, in their generalized form, among the hardest games in existence.
+It's a small contribution that rigorously proves that some installments of Sid Meier's Civilization (Civ from now on) are, in their generalised form, among the hardest games in existence.

 The way this proof works, very loosely speaking, is by formally proving that one can build an actual, general-purpose computer inside a running game session of Civ.
 To illustrate this I implemented a famous algorithm (the Busy Beaver) running in a game of Civilization: Beyond Earth!

 There are some rather fun things to say about the proof, and about its consequences from a mathematical and from a practical perspective.
-This post is a very informal explanation of the results--including what does it mean when I say "generalized" Civ--and should aid in reading the paper.
+This post is a very informal explanation of the results--including what does it mean when I say "generalised" Civ--and should aid in reading the paper.
 It will also work as a small expansion of the results: my reviewers asked a couple of awesome questions, which I couldn't address them directly due to space limitations.

 At the end of this post, you should have an intuition about computation as a mathematical theory.
 We won't cover the proof(s) directly, but I'll explain the rationale behind them.
-Finally, we'll talk about what does this mean for a realistic (i.e., not generalized) game of Civ, as well as in the broader field of theoretical computer science.
+Finally, we'll talk about what does this mean for a realistic (i.e., not generalised) game of Civ, as well as in the broader field of theoretical computer science.
 This is not a formal post: I will not assume a background in theoretical computer science, or Civ, but it will certainly help!
-That also means I will gloss over many details, so I apologize in advance.
+That also means I will gloss over many details, so I apologise in advance.

 I quite enjoyed publishing with this journal.
-One key feedback that resonated with me was to ensure the diagrams were visible to color-blind readers, and add further explanation of some results since computational complexity theory isn't everyone's main area.
+One key feedback that resonated with me was to ensure the diagrams were visible to colour-blind readers, and add further explanation of some results since computational complexity theory isn't everyone's main area.
 I think this push towards accessibility should be taken by all journals.
 Theoretical computer science is a beautiful field, and everyone should know about it. :)

 Outline